 “They’re a lot bigger than you guys,” Scott said.

-“Yeah, but that’s good for us to see how well our offense and defense can play against a stronger team without waiting until we run into a school that has some bigger players than ours.”
+“Yeah, but that’s good for us to see how well our offense and defense can play against a stronger team without waiting until we run into a school with a freshman football team that has some bigger players than ours.”

 “How’s it help the JV’s?”
 Brian asked.